Vyral/base-template/_posts/2019-11-19-a-look-inside-life-on-the-dave-hooke-team.md

 ---
 layout: post
-title: A Look Inside Life on the Dave Hooke Team
+title: A Chance to Grow With the Dave Hooke Team
 date: 2019-11-19 15:35:08
 tags:
   - The Dave Hooke Team